jiyojolly/NCS_InvertedPendulum/README.md

-# InvertedPendulum wuth Communication Networks
+# InvertedPendulum with Communication Networks

 The aim of the simulation is to design a Networked Control System for controlling the arm of a